Bachelor year 3.

 Bachelor Archaeology first year obtained;

 A dual - “foundational” vs. “applied/topical” - structure for this course has been chosen.
-The first part of the course stresses foundational/theoretical matters.
-The second part presents three case studies, illustrating the latter with the help of a casuistry comprising three topical issues.
+The course stresses foundational/theoretical matters which are illustrated by means of various case studies.

 Along the way, archaeology will be resituated within the broader, emphatically interdisciplinary, framework of a four-fields anthropology, with special attention for the promise and problems of a closer connection to evolutionary anthropology.

-Subsequently, in the second half of the course, three topical subjects will be presented, showing how such paradigms feed into (“theory-laden”) observation and styles of arguing, even implying views of what constitutes a coherent argument.
+Subsequently, in the second part of the course (dr. Geurds), three topical subjects will be presented, showing how such paradigms feed into (“theory-laden”) observation and styles of arguing, even implying views of what constitutes a coherent argument.

 This second part of the course will review the theoretical landscape of archaeology beyond the three major notions of culture history, processual and post-processual archaeology.

-Interconnected topics that will be touched uopn, which may also serve as possible themes for the essay assignment, include:
+Interconnected topics that will be touched upon, which may also serve as possible themes for the essay assignment, include:

 Environmental humanities, the “Anthropocene”, human-animals- things-landscapes as agents.